Fxbouffant/CPSMv11APINervoGrid/README.md

 # CPSMv11APINervoGrid
 Citrix CloudPortal Services Manager API Samples for NervoGrid

+## Program
-The program lets you send request to the Citrix CloudPortal Services Manager API hosted by Global SP.
+This program lets you send request to the Citrix CloudPortal Services Manager API hosted by Global SP.

+## Sending requests
 The requests are sent as XML files and responses are received as XML files.

+## Results
 Requests can be found under the CPSMv11APINervoGrid/CPSMv11APINervoGrid/Requests directory.
 Responses can be found under the CPSMv11APINervoGrid/CPSMv11APINervoGrid/Responses directory.

+## Requests
-CustomerFindAll.xml
+- CustomerFindAll.xml
-CustomerFind.xml
+- CustomerFind.xml
-CustomerGet.xml
+- CustomerGet.xml